The Best Way to Store Liquid Screen Printing Emulsion & Capillary Film

 Storing Photopolymer Emulsions: Be Aware of Temperature & Time

 Unopened photopolymer emulsions (SBQ) can last a couple years if stored properly.
 The main factor in proper storage is temperature.
 When it gets too cold, emulsion can freeze.
 This is why you see “freeze warnings” from emulsion manufacturers like Ulano and Lawson.
-Any reputable screen printing supply company will not ship you emulsion that will sit in a delivery truck during freezing weather.
+Any reputable supply company will not ship you emulsion that will sit in a delivery truck during freezing weather.
 This is because when the emulsion arrives to your shop, it will have gone bad.
 The key to avoiding this is to plan ahead in winter months.

 Photopolymer can also get too hot during storage, causing the photosensitive chemicals to react poorly.
 Emulsion is most stable when stored at room temperature (somewhere in the mid 60’s to the upper 70’s degrees fahrenheit).
 If you are going to store liquid emulsion for a while, placing it in a refrigerator can work but just make sure it does not freeze.